mvdam/react-typescript-webpack4/Webpack4-vs-Parcel.md

 </div>

 ### Setup the build using Parcel Bundler
 Probably one of the most popular new build tools is Parcel Bundler.
 Is it really as fast and easy to configure as they promise?
-Lets find out by setting up our new project.
+Let's find out by setting up our new project.

 One great feature of Parcel is that it supports an `index.html` as entry point.
 Using this HTML file, it automatically will bundle all references in that file.
-So when we create an `index.js` file and include it in the `index.html`, Parcel will also look in the `index.js` file and bundle all the required modules.
+So, when we create an `index.js` file and include it in the `index.html`, Parcel will also look in the `index.js` file and bundle all the required modules.

 This will even work for TypeScript files!
-So we can easily include an `index.ts` file in the `index.html` and Parcel wil automatically compile TypeScript to JavaScript.
+So we can easily include an `index.ts` file in the `index.html` and Parcel will automatically compile TypeScript to JavaScript.
 TSX are also supported.

 `index.html`
 ```html